kubernetes-retired/external-storage/docs/deployment.md

 `deploy/kube-config/deployment.yaml` specifies a `hostPath` volume `/srv` mounted at `/export`.
 The `/export` directory is where all provisioned `PersistentVolumes'` data is stored, so by mounting a volume there, you specify it as the backing storage for PVs.

 `deploy/kube-config/deployment.yaml` also specifies a `nodeSelector` to target a node/host.
 Choose a node to deploy nfs-provisioner on and be sure that the `hostPath` directory exists on the node: `mkdir -p /srv`.
+If SELinux is enforcing on the node, you may need to make the container [privileged](http://kubernetes.io/docs/user-guide/security-context/) or change the security context of the `hostPath` directory on the node: `sudo chcon -Rt svirt_sandbox_file_t /srv`.

 Label the chosen node to match the `nodeSelector`.